torsten-liermann/systemd-docker/README.md

 In the example above, all environment variables defined in `/etc/environment` will be passed to the `docker run` command.

 ## PID File
-To create a PID file for the container, use the flag `--pid-file=<path/to/pid_file>`.
+To create a PID file for the container, use the flag `--pid-file=</path/to/pid_file>`.

 Example: `ExecStart=/path/to/systemd-docker ... --pid-file=/var/run/%n.pid ... run ...`

 ## systemd-notify support

-By default `systemd-docker` will send READY=1 to the `systemd` notification socket.
-With the `systemd-docker` `--notify` flag the READY=1 call is delegated to the container itself.
-To achieve this, `systemd-docker` bind mounts the `systemd` notification socket into the container and sets the
-NOTIFY_SOCKET environment variable.
+The `systemd-docker` flag `--notify` makes `systemd-docker` delegate the `systemd-notify` `READY=1` call to the container itself.
+To allow the container to achieve this, `systemd-docker` bind mounts the `systemd` notification socket into the container and sets the NOTIFY_SOCKET environment variable.

 Example: `ExecStart=/path/to/systemd-docker ... --notify ... run ...`

 ## Container removal behavior

-To disable `systemd-docker`'s "stopped container removal" procedure, the flag `... --rm=false ...` can be used.
+To disable `systemd-docker`'s "remove stopped container" procedure, the flag `... --rm=false ...` can be used.

 Example: `ExecStart=/path/to/systemd-docker ... --rm=false ... run ...`